ǀXam language: Motto of South Africa

 The intended meaning is Diverse people unite or, on a collective scale, Unity in Diversity.
 The word-for-word translation is people who are different meet.
 However, it is not known if that phrase would have been idiomatic in ǀXam.
+(Note: Bleek's Bushman Dictionary records ǃkʼe e꞉ ǀxarra with the meaning 'strangers'.)
 Because it is extinct, ǀXam is not one of the twelve official languages of South Africa.